Abhay-Boutin/Thirdbridge/README.md

 # Technical test specifications

+## Animation for the pokemon image

 The animation of the pokemon image is according to how much you scrolled.
 Considering we do not scroll much for a lot of pokemon since all information normally fits in one screen, we need to play some tricks to better demonstrate the full animation.

 **To see full animation**: Go in `pokemonDetails.tsx` at line 26 there is the `MAX_MOVE_COUNT` constant.
-Put its value to
+Put its value to `30`.
-`30`.
 Then go to any pokemon details page and scroll down.

+## Linting

+Normally we would agree as a team to for the coding standards like if we use `;` in typescript and the spacing between brackets (`[]`).
+We would then implement a linter for the standards.
+In this test, I did not pay any specific attention to the linting.

+## Tests

+I would normally add unit tests for each component and functions added to the service.
+It was specified that we did not need to do tests for this technical test, so I did not add any.

 # Instructions